-The second layer additional to the capping top layer might be associated to segregated neodymium since this layer does not appear in the pure cobalt films.
-However, the electron density obtained from the best reflectivity simulations is a bit higher than half the expected value for pure neodymium.
-Attempts to fit the curves using the metal neodymium density yield worse fits and thinner layers.
-Then, this additional layer should be oxidized or silicized neodymium to match the observed electron densities.
-A possible limitation of XRR in this case is the closeness of the refraction index for cobalt and neodymium for the photon energy used, what would make Nd segregation less evident if it was mixed with cobalt.
+The second layer in addition to the capping top layer might be associated with segregated neodymium because this layer does not appear in the pure cobalt films.
+However, the electron density obtained from the best reflectivity simulations was slightly higher than half of the expected value for pure Nd.
+Attempts to fit the curves using metal neodymium density yielded worse fits and thinner layers.
+This additional layer should then be oxidized or silicized neodymium to match the observed electron densities.
+A better identification of the elements segregated at the top layers is done by HAXPES.

 Figure \ref{fig_Xrflx}(c) presents two reflectivity curves of a 95 nm thick NdCo$_{4.6}$ film, where the low-frequency amplitude modulation associated with the top double layer is more pronounced than in the 65 nm thick layer shown in (b).
 The fitting parameters for these top layers are essentially identical.
 Both reflectivity curves were measured on the same sample, with the X-ray wave vector $\textbf{k}_{i}$ oriented either parallel ($\|$ sign) or perpendicular ($\bot$ sign) to the plane of incidence of the Nd and Si magnetron guns.

 The differences in the amplitude of the Kiessig oscillations between the two orientations arise from variations in the roughness at the substrate interface.
 This asymmetry is also observed in thinner films, though the effect is less significant.
 It originates directly from the oblique incidence of Nd atoms during thin-film growth, producing a shadow effect which establishes a preferential diffusion direction for Co perpendicular to the Nd incidence plane.
 As a result, the Co deposited tend to expand on the surface in the direction perpendicular to the plane of incidence creating a corrugation in the roughness of the interfaces which is anisotropic.